 Other Professional Qualifications.
 Provide information on any other professional qualifications relating to this contract, such as education, professional registration, publications, organizational memberships, certifications, training, awards, and foreign language capabilities.

 Relevant Projects.
 Provide information on up to five projects in which the person had a significant role that demonstrates the person's capability relevant to her/his proposed role in this contract.
 These projects do not necessarily have to be any of the projects presented in Section F for the project team if the person was not involved in any of those projects or the person worked on other projects that were more relevant than the team projects in Section F. Use the check box provided to indicate if the project was performed with any office of the current firm.
+Include LEED v.4 experience, including responsibility related to LEED certification.
 If any of the professional services or construction projects are not complete, leave Year Completed blank and indicate the status in Brief Description and Specific Role.

 Section F. Example Projects Which Best Illustrate Proposed Team's Qualifications for This Contract.